I will not sleep with a man who has a cat called Taco–

 “Well I never know until the pressure comes and the waiter asks me.
 I like to keep my options open, just like I don’t have one favourite cocktail.”

 “ Keeps things interesting.”

-I laugh.
-“How can u be scared of commitment when you’ve been married 23 years?”
+I laughed.
+“How can u be scared of commitment to one meal when you’ve been married 23 years?”

 “Hahaha idk!
 Luck I guess.
 I think it’s about meeting the right person and the rest is luck, because who knows where life can take you and if you drift away, ect.”

 “ Speaking of, where is your wife tonight?”